tinnlab/NOSI-Google-Cloud-Training/README.md

 # Consensus Pathway Analysis using Google Cloud Infrastructure
-Authors: Bang Tran, Hung Nguyen, Juli Petereit, and Tin Nguyen
+Authors: Bang Tran, Hung Nguyen, Nicole Schrad, Juli Petereit, and Tin Nguyen

 This Cloud-based learning module teaches Pathway Analysis, a term that describes the set of tools and techniques used in life sciences research to discover the biological mechanism behind a condition from high throughput biological data.